oliverstickel/oliverstickel.github.io/index.md

 ## Projects and funding

 `2017-2020`
-**FAB 101** was a joint research project of four German universities on Fab Labs digital fabrication in academic education.
+**FAB 101** [was a joint research project](https://fab101.de) of four German universities on Fab Labs digital fabrication in academic education.
 I developed the core idea for the project, led the proposal and was overall project manager as well as part of the operative team.
-*Federal Ministry of Education and Research*, Germany, about 1.2m €.
+*Federal Ministry of Education and Research, Germany, about 1.2m €.*

 `2016-2018`
 **YALLAH** - "You All Are Hackers" [was a student exchange project](https://yallah.exchange/).
 Students from Palestine and Germany visited each other for multiple stays and worked on socio-economical issues using "maker-methods" and working out of Makerspaces.
 I had the project idea after my own visits to Palestine as a student, led the proposal and helped to recruit and set up the staff who took over the project.
-*German Academic Exchange Service (DAAD)*, Germany, about 225.000€.
+*German Academic Exchange Service (DAAD), Germany, about 225.000€.*

 `2016-2018`
 **ZEIT.RAUM Siegen** was a regional project to build a 3D-printed, interactive city model and a [regional Wiki](https://wiki.zeitraum-siegen.de/) for an installation in a local museum.
 I coordinated the ideation phase, wrote most of the proposals and was part of the negotiation team.
-Within the project, I built the first prototypes for model and wiki and recruited the staff who finished the project. *Regional societies, University of Siegen, other sources*, Germany, about 190.000€ <br/>
+Within the project, I built the first prototypes for model and wiki and recruited the staff who finished the project.
+*Regional societies, University of Siegen, other sources, Germany, about 190.000€.*

 `2013 - today`
-**Fab Lab Siegen** was my "baby" for many years and my first real experience in regards being a founder and the world of fundraising. *Different calls for student projects, donations and other funding sources*, 100.000€ during the first 2-3 years (after that, project funding via research project became dominant).
+**Fab Lab Siegen** was *[my baby](https://fablab-siegen.de)* for many years and my first real experience in regards being a founder and the world of fundraising.
+The project is still going and has become infrastructure.
+*Different calls for student projects, donations and other regional funding sources, about 100.000€ during the first 2-3 years (after that, funding strategies changed).*

 `2012-2015`
 **CUBES**, research project on community-based innovation in software development and usability for small and medium sized enterprises.
-I was involved as a student, then researcher and, in the end, as (interim) project manager for all aspects of the final reporting and project closing. *Federal Ministry for Economic Affairs and Energy*, Germany, about 800.000€. <br/>
+I was involved as a student, then researcher and, in the end, as (interim) project manager for all aspects of the final reporting and project closing.
+*Federal Ministry for Economic Affairs and Energy, Germany, about 800.000€.*

 ## Awards and honors